 - Minimize data usage.
 Merchants may be on limited mobile data plans.

-- We strongly encourage developers to integrate some form of crash reporting utility into their Android products.
+- We strongly encourage you to integrate some form of crash reporting utility into your Android products.
 This will help you maintain operational awareness of your product.

-- Developers are also encouraged to collect metrics about the usage of their app.
-This will help you build better products and increase awareness of any impacting issues.
+- We also recommend that you collect metrics on app usage.
+This will help you build better products and increase your awareness of any issues.

 - To avoid confusing consumers, do not use the term PIN in your app.

-- Your app should conform to conventional Java and Android programming practices:
+Your app should conform to the following Java and Android programming practices:

-- Leverage the native Android buttons, such as the back button and home button.
+Leverage the native Android buttons, such as the Back and Home buttons.